 Archetype Description The Hero The Hero is a protagonist whose life is a series of well-marked adventures.
-The circumstances of his birth are unusual, and he is raised by a guardian.
+The circumstances of his birth The Helo are unusual, and he is raised by a guardian.
 He will have to leave his kingdom, only to return to it upon reaching manhood.
 Characterized by courage, strength, and honor, the hero will endure hardship, even risk his life for the good of all.
 Leaves the familiar to enter an unfamiliar and challenging world.
 Young Man from The Hero returns to his home and heritage where he is a stranger who can see new problems and new the Provinces solutions The Initiates The Initiates are young heroes or heroines who must go through some training and ceremony before undertaking their quest.
 Mentor or Wise Old The Mentor is an older, wiser teacher to the initiates.
 He often serves as a father or mother figure.
 He gives Man the hero gifts (weapons, food, magic, information), serves as a role model or as hero's conscience.
 Mentor - Pupil In this relationship, the Mentor teaches the Hero/pupil the necessary skills for surviving the quest.
-Relationship The Threshold Guardian Tests the hero's courage and worthiness to begin the journey Father - Son In this relationship, the tension is built due to separation from childhood or some other source when the two Conflict meet as men.
+Relationship The Threshold Tests the hero's courage and worthiness to begin the journey Guardian Father - Son In this relationship, the tension is built due to separation from childhood or some other source when the two Conflict meet as men.
 Hunting Group of These are loyal companions willing to face hardship and ordeal in order to stay together.
 Companions Loyal Retainers The Retainer's duty is to reflect the nobility and power of the hero.
 Friendly Beast An animal companion showing that nature is on the side of the hero The Shadow A worthy opponent with whom the hero must struggle in a fight to the end.
 Must be destroyed or neutralized.
 Psychologically can represent the darker side of the hero's own psyche.
 The Devil Figure This character is evil incarnate.
 Sometimes has a reference to cloven feet or other disfigurements.
-The Evil Figure with Ultimately Good Heart A devil figure with the potential to be good.
-This person is usually saved by the love of the hero.
-The Creature of Nightmare A monster usually summoned from the deepest, darkest part of the human psyche to threaten the lives of the hero/heroine.
+The Devil I iguic This character is evil inearnate.
+Sometimes has a reference to clovel feet of other disrigurements.
+The Evil Figure A devil figure with the potential to be good.
+This person is usually saved by the love of the hero. with Ultimately Good Heart The Creature of A monster usually summoned from the deepest, darkest part of the human psyche to threaten the lives of Nightmare the hero/heroine.
 Often it is a perversion or desecration of the human body.
-The Scapegoat An animal, or more usually a human, whose death in a public ceremony explates some taint or sin of a community.
+The Scapegoat An animal, or more usually a human, whose death in a public ceremony expiates some taint or sin of a community.
 They are often more powerful in death than in life.
 The Outcast A character banished from a social group for some real or imagined crime against his fellow man, usually destined to wander from place to place.
 The Platonic Ideal A woman who is a source of inspiration to the hero, who has an intellectual rather than physical attraction to her Damsel in Distress A vulnerable woman who needs to be rescued by the hero.
 She is often used as a trap to ensnare the unsuspecting hero.